philveet/bh-standard-repo-2/merger-guide.md

 - ❌ **DO NOT** keep original page structures and try to style them
 - ❌ **DO NOT** cherry-pick only some UI components
 - ❌ **DO NOT** forget to update path aliases in tsconfig.json - these are critical for imports to work
+- ❌ **DO NOT** copy any business logic, API calls, authentication, or data fetching from the UI Source

 ## 5. TROUBLESHOOTING